bookofproofs/bookofproofs.github.io/_sources/history/18th-century/herschel.md

 * They shared a love of climbing mountains but their exploits here were not simply for pleasure as Herschel continually learnt about science from his environment.
 * Other trips abroad by Herschel included one in 1822 and another with Babbage in 1824.
 * On the 1824 trip Herschel had visited Fraunhofer and had met with Fox Talbot who was visiting Fraunhofer at the time.
-* In fact 1822 was the year in which John Herschel published his first paper on astronomy, a relatively minor work on a new method to calculate eclipses of the moon.
+* 1822 was the year in which John Herschel published his first paper on astronomy, a relatively minor work on a new method to calculate eclipses of the moon.
 * John Herschel published an important paper on this topic in 1826 but did not succeed in determining the parallax of any star.
 * Herschel's involvement with the Royal Society had important influences on his career.
 * This was part of a battle that was going on in the Society between reformers and traditionalists, Herschel being the champion of the reformers.